 With an online public administration degree from Walden, you can gain essential skills and knowledge to shape policy and legislation and serve the public good.
-Choose from a variety of specializations, such as Homeland Security Policy and Coordination or Public Management and Leadership.
+Choose from a variety of concentrations and specializations, such as Homeland Security Policy and Coordination or Public Management and Leadership.
 Walden’s public administration degrees include:

 Cyber Security and Information Assurance

 Walden's IT programs can prepare you with the technical skills and business acumen you need to be more competitive in today’s job marketplace.
 Choose from a range of concentrations and specializations, including Health Informatics or Information Assurance and Cyber Security.
 Walden’s IT degrees include:

 - Doctor of Information Technology (DIT)

 - BS in Computer Information Systems